 If the start up money isn't raised in a timeframe the board deems reasonable, what hasn't been spent (mostly on marketing and legal fees) will be returned.
-(Keep in mind that food co-ops can take an average of 5-7 years to open a storefront.
-The board won't drag it on that long, but the fact that we're to this point after three years is awesome.
-Go team!)
+(Keep in mind that food co-ops can take an average of 5-7 years to open a storefront.)

 Coteau Community Market is a cooperative in good standing registered in the state of South Dakota.
 (You can verify that by visiting the South Dakota Secretary of State's website.
 Search for Coteau Community Market or business ID #CO156655.)